HomeDocumentationGravity Forms EncryptionFAQ: Gravity Forms Encryption

 What encryption is used?

-AES 256 encryption is used with the openssl PHP extension to encrypted the data.
-It uses a 32 byte key as the encryption passphrase.
+AES 256 encryption is used with the openssl PHP extension to encrypt the data.
+It uses a 32 byte (256 bit) key as the encryption passphrase.

 What are the minimum requirements?